aaronclinger/videoevents.js/README.md

 ### <a id="event-progress"></a>progress

-Triggered when the time / play position of the video updates.
+Triggered when the time/play position of the video updates.
 This fires in ~250ms intervals during playback.

 ```javascript
 videoEvents.on('progress', function(data) {